ADGEfficiency/energy-py-linear/README.md

 # energy-py-linear

-A Python library for optimizing the dispatch of energy assets with mixed-integer linear programming.
+A Python library for optimizing the dispatch of energy assets with mixed-integer linear programming:

-Has optimization models for:

 - electric batteries,
 - combined heat & power (CHP) generators,
 - electric vehicle smart charging.

-All of these models can be dispatched to either maximize profit or minimize carbon emissions.
+Any model can be optimized to maximize profit or minimize carbon emissions.

 ## Setup